EventStore/EventStore/docs/cluster.md

 **Default**: `1` (single node, no high-availability).

-When setting up a cluster, you generally want an odd number of nodes as EventStoreDB uses a quorum based algorithm to handle high availability.
-We recommended you define an odd number of nodes to avoid split brain problems.

 Common values for the `ClusterSize` setting are three or five (to have a majority of two nodes and a majority of three nodes).

 ### Discovering cluster members

-Cluster nodes use the gossip protocol to discover each other and select the cluster leader.
-There could be only one leader and each client application connecting to the cluster would always be directed to the leader node.
+Cluster nodes use the gossip protocol to discover each other and elect the cluster leader.

 Cluster nodes need to know about one another to gossip.
 To start this process, you provide gossip seeds for each node.